 Our job is to work on ourselves, each and everyday.
 We can’t change the world, we cannot do anything about Malema’s rants, or Zuma’s disrespect or President Cyril’s silence.
 We can do something about our own state.
 Our emotional, psychological and physical state.
 To care for ourselves, to heal what wounds there may be and to focus on that small circle of family and friends that we have any influence over.

 If I attend to me I can make the world a better place

 It is useful to remind each other to be more compassionate, that the rants and the disrespect and the silence are all a result of much deeper issues.
 Issues we all have some responsibility for at some level.
 It starts with me, if I attend to me, work on me, heal me, I can do something about making the world a better place.
 As within, so without…

 One way to quickly attend to that emotional spike, the hook, or the anger is to use SNAK which stands for Self Nourishing Action Kit.
 This is a three wing touch and breathe process to bring you back to a calmer state.
 We tweaked Shape of Emotion to support those who need a quick fix – a SNAK, if you will.
 Have a look at our latest video, all of 3 minutes long for more information on how it works.

 Shape of Emotion – SNAK

-An explanation and guide to using Shape of Emotion SNAK, 5th Place’s emotional regulation tool for in the moment relief from difficult emotions like stress, anxiety and others.
-Watch the video
+An explanation and guide to using Shape of Emotion SNAK.
+Use SNAK when you need in the moment relief from difficult, negative and challenging emotions like stress, anxiety, anger and others.
+Watch the video.

 About the author